Kairotic/mistakes/dyadic.md

 sheep = Unit
 ~~~~

-Our sheep still has the type of `Unit Sheep`, but does not define
+Our sheep here still has the type of `Unit Sheep`, but does not define
 anything about a particular sheep.

 ## Definition 2: A number is a multitude composed of units.